florisboard/nlp/README.md

     ...
 ```

+Additionally, you might need to adjust the `CMAKE_EXPERIMENTAL_CXX_MODULE_CMAKE_API` UUID right below the compiler path
+fields, depending on the CMake version you use (UUID committed in this branch is for CMake 3.26.x).
+See
+https://github.com/Kitware/CMake/blob/v3.26.0-rc4/Help/dev/experimental.rst (adjust the version tag in the URL) for the
+correct UUID.
+This step is also temporary and once C++ module support is stable in CMake this will not be needed to be
+adjusted anymore.

 ### Running the NLP tools binary

 The NLP tools binary is intended to run on a desktop PC for debugging the core library and for preprocessing various